SriparnaChakraborty/SOEN-6481/README.md

 # Sriparna Chakraborty

-1. Directly worked on:
+1. Directly worked on:Problem 1 and Problem 2
+ - - Interview questions
+  - UML Use case diagram
- -
+  - Use case description
 2.Worked in collboration with other team members for conducting interviews.

 # Gunvansh Bhatia